lukesturgis/covid-internet-controls/ansible/README.md

 6. sudo pip3 install coloredlogs
 7. sudo pip3 install mysql-connector
 8. sudo pip3 install python-dotenv
+9. For csec rit server: sudo chmod 777 -R .ansible/* .
+It needs to permission to be modified by remote user as it can't access the .ansible/tmp folder for its operations.

 ## Sahil: In case 3.6 is installed from source code
 A. To set python3.6 as default python3 interpreter